Rights & IP · 7 min read

 You write a guitar intro.
 It is two bars, eight notes, a specific rhythmic pattern that has a signature feel.
 You have heard similar progressions before, but this specific sequence, at this specific tempo, with this specific rhythmic placement, is yours.

-You record it to your interface.
-You register the content hash immediately at suedeai.ai — this creates a timestamped, verifiable record linking the audio file to your identity.
-You file with the Copyright Office before you post it anywhere.
+You record it to your interface, preserve the original file and session history, compute a content hash, and file with the Copyright Office before you post it anywhere.

 Without any of those, you have a complaint and no evidence.
 The music industry has been running on complaints without evidence for seventy years.
 The outcome of that approach is documented.